-Course Outline

-Earth Sciences 4206 Contaminant and Remediation Hydrogeology Winter 2023

-INSTRUCTOR

-Dr. Richard Amos Office: Herzberg 3347

-Email: richard.amos@carleton.ca

-TEACHING ASSISTANT

-Colleen Harper: Colleen Harper@cmail.carleton.ca

-TIME AND PLACE

-Lectures: Monday and Wednesday 2:35 am - 3:55 pm, Tory Building Room 431

-Tutorials: Tuesday 9:35 am - 11:25 am pm, Tory Building Room 431

-(tutorials will not be every week but are mandatory when they are held; you will be notified ahead of
+Course Outline Earth Sciences 4206 Contaminant and Remediation Hydrogeology Winter 2024 INSTRUCTOR Dr. Richard Amos Office: Herzberg 3347 Email: richard.amos@carleton.ca Office hours: upon request TIME AND PLACE Lectures: Wednesday and Friday 1:05 pm - 2:55 pm, Tory Building Room 431 Tutorials: Tuesday 2:35 pm - 4:25 am pm, Tory Building Room 431 (tutorials will not be every week but are mandatory when they are held; you will be notified ahead of time) Note: Lectures may be held online or in hybrid format to accommodate illness or other requirements.

-time)

-Note: Lectures may be held online or in hybrid format to accommodate illness or other requirements.
 You are encouraged to stay away from class if you are sick or have any symptoms and attend the lecture online.
 However, you are expected in class otherwise.

-COURSE DESCRIPTION AND PREREQUISITES

-Geochemical and physical processes controlling contaminant release, migration, and fate in groundwater along with the processes and techniques used for contaminant mitigation and remediation.
+Note 2: Speed the Therapy Dog will often be joining the class on Wednesdays - please let me know if this is a problem.
+COURSE DESCRIPTION AND PREREQUISITES Geochemical and physical processes controlling contaminant release, migration, and fate in groundwater along with the processes and techniques used for contaminant mitigation and remediation.
 Examples will include organic and inorganic contaminants in a variety of settings.
 Prerequisites: ERTH 3003 and ERTH 3205.